jtsylve/DFRWS-Go-Workshop/labs/lab 4/README.md

 * For all valid recycle bin files, Metadata should be displayed, or for invalid files, an appropriate error message.
 * Files should be processed in parallel and results printed as they are available.

+NOTE: You can find some sample recycle bin files [here](../sample.zip).

 ## References

 * [zip - The Go Programming Language](https://golang.org/pkg/archive/zip/)